 3After the Effective Date, the Abuse Claims Reviewer will score all remaining Abuse Claims (defined as "Trust Claims") and issue a letter to each Holder of such Claims ("Trust Claimats") regarding the scoring of their specific Claim (the "Initial Determination").
 The purpose of the scoring is to calculate each Trust Claimant's pro rata share of projected distributions.
 The Initial Determination will include a projected total recovery for the Trust Claimant based on the anticipated Survivors' Trust Assets6available for distribution.
 The purpose of the Initial Determination is to provide information about projected distributions to Trust Claimants.
-Actual distributions may change based on, among other things, the value of the Livermore Property when sold and recoveries for Litigation Claimants from Non-Settling Insurers that free up additional funds for Distribution Claimants.
+Actual distributions may change based on, among other things, recoveries for Litigation Claimants from Non-Settling Insurers that free up additional funds for Distribution Claimants.